nemonik/hands-on-DevOps/readme.md

 FAIL-NEW: 0	FAIL-INPROG: 0	WARN-NEW: 1	WARN-INPROG: 0	INFO: 0	IGNORE: 0	PASS: 31
 ```

-Our application is relatively simple, so it was doubtful anything would be found, but there is a warning that a *X-Content-Type-Options Header* is missing that could be resolved by adding addtional handlers to the helloworld-web's main.go.
+Our application is relatively simple, so it was doubtful anything would be found, but there again is the warning about an *X-Content-Type-Options Header* being missing that could be resolved by adding addtional handlers to the helloworld-web's main.go.

 ### 8.11.18.
 All the source for *helloworld-web*